 The GPLI is the outgrowth of conversations that have been occurring throughout the county since 2012 about protecting public lands in and around the Gunnison Basin.
 At that time, Senator Bennet heard from the Gunnison community on proposals to protect local public lands and said, “any conversation about managing Gunnison County public lands must begin with the voices of the local community—those who live here, who know the land, and whose economic future depends on these areas”.

-The Gunnison Public Lands Initiative (GPLI—originally a collaborative of mountain biking and conservation interests), along with Backcountry Hunters and Anglers, and Trout Unlimited submitted proposals for potential public lands protections to Senator Bennet’s office in 2014.
+The GPLI originated as a collaborative among the Crested Butte Mountain Biking Association, Gunnison Trails, High Country Conservation Advocates, the International Mountain Biking Association, and The Wilderness Society.
+Soon after, in 2014, Backcountry Hunters and Anglers and Trout Unlimited submitted proposals for potential public lands protections to Senator Bennet’s office.
 The Gunnison County Sno Trackers and the Gunnison O.H.V.
-Alliance of Trailriders (GOATs) submitted feedback on the GPLI proposal.
+Alliance of Trailriders (GOATs) submitted feedback on the GPLI proposal in 2014.

 In light of the diverse interests expressed by these groups, the Gunnison Board of County Commissioners and US Senator Bennet’s Office encouraged the community to further work together to create a single proposal that would be representative of the community’s vision for the future of public lands in and around Gunnison County.

 Recognizing the need for a collaborative conversation about public lands protection, the Gunnison Board of County Commissioners in support with Senator Bennet’s office convened the Gunnison Working Group for Public Lands (“the Working Group”) in early 2016.